9vult/nino/readme.md

 ### Localization

 Localization pull requests are welcome!
-Please use `i18n/en_us.json` as your template, and don't break the template strings :D (`$VARIABLE`)
+You will need to create two json files, one in `i18n/cmd` for slash commands, and one in `i18n/str` for strings.
+For plurals, see the information on the [i18next website](https://www.i18next.com/translation-function/plurals).

 ### Development